Ugandan pop star, government critic, to face military court

 The lawmaker has not been seen or heard from since his arrest, and many were worried about his safety after Uganda’s deputy prime minister told lawmakers he had been hospitalized in custody, without giving details.

-Ssentamu and other politicians, including President Yoweri Museveni, were in Arua on Monday campaigning in a by-election to choose a lawmaker.
+The clashes broke out on Monday when Ssentamu and other politicians, including President Yoweri Museveni, were in Arua campaigning in a by-election to choose a lawmaker after the previous one was shot dead near Kampala in June.

-Ssentamu’s driver was shot dead in the clashes there.
+Ssentamu’s driver was shot dead in the clashes.
 The lawmaker later posted a picture of the dead man on Twitter, saying he had been killed by the police “thinking they’ve shot at me.”

-A group of lawmakers authorized by the parliament speaker to travel to the northern town of Gulu, where Ssentamu was believed to be detained, told reporters on Thursday that they had been denied access to their colleague.
+A group of lawmakers authorized by the parliamentary speaker to investigate the situation told reporters on Thursday that they had been unable to see the pop star.

-Kizza Besigye, a four-time presidential challenger who has himself been detained many times, told reporters on Thursday that Ssentamu’s case highlighted what he called “the hopelessness” of parliament before a military regime.
+Kizza Besigye, a four-time presidential challenger who has himself been detained many times, told reporters that Ssentamu’s case highlighted what he called “the hopelessness” of parliament before a military regime.

-Museveni said in a statement on Wednesday that Ssentamu and others would be “punished according to the law.”
+Museveni has said in a statement that Ssentamu and others would be “punished according to the law.”

 Ssentamu, who is his 30s and was elected to parliament last year, has emerged as a powerful voice with his calls for young people to “stand up” and take over this East African country from what he calls the current government’s failed leadership.